waditya/k8s-troubleshooting/kubectl refresher.md

 ## kubectl port-forward

-This is used to forward traffic from local port to a remote port
+This is used to forward traffic from local port to a remote port.
+This can be used to access services not exposed on internet or to debug services.

 ```shell
 controlplane ~ ➜  k get svc